bmurrtech/IT_research/test_knowledge/s1_sales_appl.md

 __When starting the conversation and the discovery process, what are some important questions to ask?__
 - [ ] What is changing?
 What is the cause of the change?
 - [ ] What are the teams or processes and/or integrations as part of the initiatives?
-- [ ] All of the above
+- [x] All of the above
-- [ ] X How are you driving change to reach your security goals?
+- [ ] How are you driving change to reach your security goals?

 __Match the Common Myth with the Truth that will help you overcome that objection__
 - SentinelOne only has SMB and Mid-Enterprise customers = SentinelOne has over 5,500 customers, from SMBs to large enterprises